kuros/cassandra-migrate/README.md

 ## Introduction

 The entire Migrations system can be accessed through this one simple command.
-You can access the built-in help by typing: migrate --help.
+You can access the built-in help by typing: **cassandra-migrate --help**.

 Calling the migrate command with no options or invalid options also produces the help message.
 Here's the output of the help command: